 The occult refers to the use, practice, or belief in hidden, malevolent, or mysterious powers and the possibility of human control of them.
 Engaging in occult practice is prohibited and is unacceptable in any form.
 Students engaging in occult practice will be asked to remove all occult paraphernalia and to refrain from further practice.
-Repeated and continued activity will be grounds for dismissal.
+Repeated and continued activity may be subject to disciplinary action through the Student Conduct Process.